openflocon/Flocon/README.md

 - `Desktop (jvm)`
 - `iOS` (only simulator for now)

-`Flocon Desktop is a Kotlin Multiplatform project structured like an Android app, using ViewModels, Room, Ktor, and Coroutines — designed to demonstrate how Kotlin Multiplatform can power both mobile and desktop debugging.`

-`The project is open to contributions — feel free to submit a pull request!`

 With Flocon, you gain deep access to critical app internals — such as
 - network requests (HTTP, gRPC, GraphQL, WebSockets)
 - mock network calls